LamPhuocGiau/Data_Engineer/Theories/git_github.md

 ```
 Merge conflict: open file at local by editor.
 Delete and keep the contents which we want to keep.
 And executive git add, commit and push again.

+**Conflict solving**.

+git log.

+Open on visual code to delete and keep correct codes and add, commit, push again.